 Meconium Aspiration Symptoms

-Physicians notice the following issues when a baby has meconium aspiration.
 Not all infants will have every symptom, and some will have more signs and symptoms than others.
+Physicians look for the following issues when a baby has meconium aspiration.

 - Dark stains mixed in the amniotic fluid, typically brown or dark green

 - Green or blue staining on the infant’s skin

 - Yellow nails and skin

 - Low heart rate before birth

 - Low Apgar score